Spring in Dalmatia

 23.02.2021.

-Spring is the best time to try outdoor activities in Croatia, the weather is not too hot and there are lots of things to do.
+Spring is the best time to try outdoor activities in Croatia, the weather is not too hot, and there are lots of things to do.
 Cycling, hiking, and white water rafting are on the agenda for outdoor enthusiasts here.
-Even if you aren’t an adrenalin junkie, the many national parks Croatia has to offer set the scene for an excellent outdoor adventure, whether that’s a casual walk or an exhausting hike
+Even if you aren’t an adrenaline junkie, the many national parks Croatia has to offer set the scene for an excellent outdoor adventure, whether that’s a casual walk or an exhausting hike

 • Foraging for wild asparagus is our favorite spring activity here in Croatia.
 They grow almost everywhere along the coast.
 At first, it seems hard to spot them, but like with everything else, once you learn a few tricks of the trade, you’ll start collecting them like crazy.
 They usually grow next to one spiny plant.
-This plant grows into a small bush and it’s easier to spot it than wild asparagus themselves.
-Nevertheless, once you see the spiny plant, all you need to do is to look carefully for the asparagus.
+This plant grows into a small bush, and it’s easier to spot it than wild asparagus itself.
+Nevertheless, once you see the spiny plant, all you need to do is look carefully for the asparagus.
 If you don't see any, it means somebody has already picked it up.

 • Spend a day or even weeks mesmerized by the turquoise waters of the Adriatic Sea as you sail the many islands of Croatia.
 When a country has over 1,000 islands and one of the richest archipelagos in the world, don’t miss your chance to sail along the coast.
 Island exploration is one of the best – and arguably the single greatest – things to do in Croatia.
-Spending time at sea is one of those epic Croatia tourist attractions.
+Spending time at sea is one of those epic tourist attractions in Croatia.
 Even if you can only spare a day, it’s blissfully worth it.

-• While on holidays in Croatia, you’ll find something to treat your taste buds no matter where you are.
+• While on holiday in Croatia, you’ll find something to treat your taste buds no matter where you are.
 So, what is a konoba?
 A konoba is a traditional restaurant and is often much cheaper than a restaurant.
 Konobas will offer you traditional specialties.
 For example, when in Dalmatia, make sure you order any fresh fish that you see on offer.
 Trust us, a Dalmatian chef knows how to grill fish to perfection, so it’s something well worth sampling.

 However, before making the trip, make sure you have all the essential travel necessities to make your Croatia vacation that much more comfortable and memorable.